ylluminarious/cixl/README.md

 - Orthogonal is better
 - Terseness counts
-- There should be at least one way to do it
+- There is no right way to do it
-- Obvious is overrated
+- Obvious is subjective and overrated
 - Rules are for machines
 - Only fools predict the future
 - Namespaces are one honking great idea